 For those wishing to skip to the heart of the matter, just jump to the end of my new web article.
 However, as it took me quite a while to get there (hours>weeks>months), you may find the provenance, and my eventual analysis worth reading first.

-As the site and this blog are of course harp guitar-specific, I should make clear that I am going decidedly “off topic” and referring to what nearly everyone today considers the standard 12-String Guitar.
-In other words, the regular steel string guitar with 6 double courses (the 4 lowest strung in octaves, the top 2 in unison) – not a 12 string harp guitar such as a Dyer with 6 on the neck and 6 subs.
-(You all know how I like to use “course,” and not “string,” right?
+As the site and this blog are of course harp guitar-specific, I should make clear that I am going decidedly “off-topic” and referring to what nearly everyone today considers the standard 12-String Guitar.
+In other words, the regular steel-string guitar with 6 double courses (the 4 lowest strung in octaves, the top 2 in unison) – not a 12 string harp guitar such as a Dyer with 6 on the neck and 6 subs.
+(You know how I like to use “course,” and not “string,” right?
 It’s for just this kind of confusion…)

 So what does the 12-string guitar, popularized by dozens of memorable players from Leadbelly to Leo Kottke, have to do with harp guitars?

 Only that it is my belief that the ubiquitous instrument largely evolved from an instrument called the “harp-guitar.”